ary4nsh/web-reGOn/Documentation/Reconnaissance/README.md

 ## DNS Records
-Use the `--dns` or `-D` flag to obtain the DNS records of a target:
+Use the `--dns` or `-D` flag to obtain the A, AAAA, CNAME, MX, NS, TXT, SOA, HINFO, SRV, CAA, LOC, DS, DNSKEY and PTR dns records of a target:
 ```
 linux-reGOn --dns example.com
 ```